- Enrollment Steps

 Step 7: Register for classes, pay your fees, get your Student ID card, parking decal & books.

 - Registering for classes online is the easiest way to go if you do not have any holds on your account.
 Visit the Class Schedule for current course listings.
 You can also register for classes in-person at any campus Advising office.

 - Check out the Tuition & Fees section for information on paying fees.

 - Student ID cards are available at any EFSC Campus Security Office for free by presenting your class registration and a photo ID.
 This ID also will be your library card and replacing a lost card costs $10.

-- Bookstores are located on all four campuses.
-At least 30 days prior to the first day of class for each term, EFSC posts a list of each textbook required for each course offered at the institution during the upcoming term.
-You can find the list at the bookstore website's "Find Textbooks" page, which will include the International Standard Book Number (ISBN) for each required textbook or other identifying information, the title, all authors listed, publishers, edition number, copyright date and published date.
+- EFSC Bookstores offer on-campus service plus online ordering.
+At least 30 days prior to the first day of class for each term, EFSC posts a list of course materials required for each course offered during the upcoming term.
+You can find the list at the bookstore's "Find Course Materials" page, which will include the International Standard Book Number (ISBN) for each required textbook or other identifying information, the title, all authors listed, publishers, edition number, copyright date and published date.
 Check with Financial Aid about help paying for books and check the Book Allowance availability schedule.